How to Choose an Heirloom Engagement Ring That Lasts for Generations

 Is platinum or gold better for an heirloom engagement ring?

 Platinum is superior for daily-wear heirloom pieces.
-It is naturally white (no replating), hypoallergenic, and non-depleting — the metal displaces rather than wears away when scratched, maintaining structural integrity indefinitely.
-18K gold is an excellent alternative, particularly for buyers who prefer gold’s warmth or are working within a tighter budget.
+It is naturally white (no replating), hypoallergenic, and non-depleting.
+18K gold is an excellent alternative, particularly for buyers who prefer gold’s warmth.
 Both are legitimate heirloom choices; platinum is the more durable option for daily wear across generations.

 Should I choose a natural or lab-grown diamond for an heirloom ring?

 Natural.
-Lab-grown diamonds are physically identical but have experienced 80–90% price decreases since 2020 as production has scaled.
-A lab-grown diamond purchased today may be worth 10–20% of its purchase price in ten years.
+Lab-grown diamonds have experienced 80–90% price decreases since 2020.
 A natural GIA certified diamond in investment-grade quality parameters has strong historical value preservation and established secondary market demand.

 Which diamond shape is best for an heirloom ring?